A differential-geometric analysis of the Bergman representative map: Fundamentals of Bergman geometry

 is well-defined.
 In fact, the following result was proved by Bergman himself \cite{bergman1970kernel}:

 \begin{thm}[Bergman] The Bergman metric $g_{\Omega}$ is positive-definite at every $z \in\Omega$. \end{thm}

-\begin{rmk} Note that $g_{\Omega}$ is a K\"{a}hler metric.
-The transformation formula for the Bergman kernel function (under biholomorphisms) implies that every biholomorphism between bounded domains is an isometry with respect to the Bergman metric. \end{rmk}
+\begin{rem} Note that $g_{\Omega}$ is a K\"{a}hler metric.
+The transformation formula for the Bergman kernel function (under biholomorphisms) implies that every biholomorphism between bounded domains is an isometry with respect to the Bergman metric. \end{rem}